top of page

 The human brain operates on electrical frequencies, which can be influenced by external sound waves.
 Studies have found that binaural beats (two tones played at slightly different frequencies in each ear) can stimulate specific brainwave states:

-Alpha waves (8–14 Hz), linked to creativity and a state of “flow.”
+• Alpha waves (8–14 Hz) are linked to creativity and a state of “flow.”

 In one study, participants who listened to 432 Hz music (a frequency historically tied to natural harmony) experienced lower stress and blood pressure compared to those listening to standard tuning.
-Tibetan singing bowls and drumming therapies have also been found to synchronize brainwave activity, leading to deep relaxation and emotional release.
+Tibetan singing bowls and drumming therapies have also been found to synchronise brainwave activity, leading to deep relaxation and emotional release.

 3. Energy Healing: Can We Really Store Trauma in the Body?

-Reiki therapy has been shown to lower stress markers and improve heart rate variability, an indicator of nervous system resilience.
+• Reiki therapy has been shown to lower stress markers and improve heart rate variability, an indicator of nervous system resilience.

-Acupuncture, long dismissed by Western medicine, is now backed by research showing its ability to regulate the nervous system and release endorphins.
+• Acupuncture, long dismissed by Western medicine, is now backed by research showing its ability to regulate the nervous system and release endorphins.

-EFT (Emotional Freedom Technique, or “tapping”) works by stimulating acupressure points while processing emotions, helping to shift deeply ingrained stress responses.
+• EFT (Emotional Freedom Technique, or “tapping”) works by stimulating acupressure points while processing emotions, helping to shift deeply ingrained stress responses.

 4. Nature Therapy: Why We’re Hardwired to Heal in Green Spaces

-The Japanese practice of Shinrin-yoku (forest bathing) is now widely recognized for its mental health benefits.
+The Japanese practice of Shinrin-yoku (forest bathing) is now widely recognised for its mental health benefits.
 Research from Japan’s Chiba University found that spending just 20 minutes in nature significantly lowers cortisol levels.
 Another study by Stanford University revealed that walking in green spaces reduces rumination (a key feature of anxiety and depression).

 Even simple grounding practices, like walking barefoot on grass, can increase electron transfer to the body, reducing inflammation and stress responses.